Which issues would you most highlight to someone new to your country?

 What protections do employees have on dismissal?

 Where an employee has accrued one year’s continuous service, he or she is entitled to protection under the unfair dismissal legislation.
 Under this legislation, the employee may be awarded up to two years’ remuneration by the Workplace Relations Commission (WRC), reinstatement or re-engagement.
+However, one year’s continuous service is not required in limited circumstances, such as where an employee can show they were dismissed by reason of trade union membership or pregnancy.

 Employees may bring claims for discriminatory dismissal under the equality legislation where their dismissal was related to a discriminatory ground.
 There is no service requirement for bringing such a claim.
 Again, an award of compensation of up to two years’ remuneration can be made by the WRC.
 However, where an employee brings a claim for unfair dismissal and discrimination, he or she must elect which claim to pursue before the WRC.
 Typically, complaints to the WRC must be presented within six months of the date of the alleged legislation breach.
 The timeframe for submitting a complaint to the WRC may be extended by a further six months if there is “reasonable cause for the delay”.